 The port Jenkins will listen on.
 (Default: 8080)

 The directory where java.exe can be found.
-(Default: The first Java runtime found in the registry with Java 11 being higher priority than Java 17)
+(Default: The latest recommended Java runtime found in the registry)

 The username that the service should run as.
 The account must have LogonAsService permissions.
 (Default: In silent mode, the LOCALSYSTEM account)